Image Alt

 Armed citizen

-Presented in the as an upgrade of almost 100 images, the internet project shows a series of 17 small arms.
+Presented in the exhibition as an upgrade of almost 100 images, the internet project Armed Citizen shows a series of 17 small arms.
 No information is given on their origins.
 Who owns them?
 Are they being used as criminal evidence?
 Are they perhaps murder weapons?
-Who does the ›armed citizen‹ of the title refer to — the police?
+Who does the ›armed citizen‹ of the title refer to — the ?
 Or a citizens’ defence group that has taken up arms?
-Is there allusion to the liberal firearms laws in the United States, to bloody incidents like the amok shootings that took place in Columbine High School, Colorado, in 1999, or in the Gutenberg Gymnasium in Erfurt in 2002? is difficult to pin down.
+Is there allusion to the liberal firearms laws in the United States, to bloody incidents like the amok shootings that took place in Columbine High School, Colorado, in 1999, or in the Gutenberg Gymnasium in Erfurt in ?
+Armed Citizen is difficult to pin down.
 But it is safe to assert that it deals with an indeterminate feeling of fear and menace, and, by association, with the growing longing for security in a world felt to be increasingly less safe.
-The deliberately groups Armed Citizen in a kind of »security zone« together with Heath Bunting’s CCTV and Rachel Baker and Heath Bunting’s CCTV Sabotag — further irational works pointing to the essential futility of technology — or weapons based protective measures.
+The exhibition deliberately groups Armed Citizen in a kind of »security zone« together with Heath Bunting‘s CCTV and Rachel Baker and Heath Bunting’s CCTV Sabotag — further irational works pointing to the essential futility of technology — or weapons based protective measures.
 (Inke Arns)